practicalli/spacemacs/evaluating-clojure/inspect.md

 When you inspect a collection you see the last evaluated value of that collection.

-Here is the result of inpsecting a simple persistent map - **{:name "John" :coding "Clojure" :tool "Spacemacs"}**
+Here is the result of inspecting a simple persistent map - **{:name "John" :coding "Clojure" :tool "Spacemacs"}**

 ![Spacemacs - Clojure - Inspect persistent map](/images/spacemacs-clojure-inspect-persistent-map.png)